 Physical therapists are experts at treating movement and neuro-musculoskeletal disorders.
 Pain often accompanies a movement disorder, and physical therapists can help correct the disorder and relieve the pain.
 Physical therapy is a holistic non invasive treatment that has low risks and side effects.
 Treatment is always customized to each individual patient.

 Who pays for my treatment?

 In most cases, health insurance will cover your treatment.
 In some cases you will be required to pay a copay.
-Click on our insurance link above for a summary of insurances we accept and make sure you talk to our receptionist so we can help you clarify your insurance coverage.
+Click here for a summary of insurances we accept and make sure you talk to our receptionist so we can help you clarify your insurance coverage.

 Will I get a massage?

 Massage may be part of your treatment.
 Rehabilitation specialists are trained in a variety of techniques that may help with your recovery.
 Deep tissue techniques may be part of the rehabilitative process.
 Massage is used for three reasons typically – to facilitate venous return from a swollen area, to relax a tight muscle, or to relieve pain.
 Contrary to common thought, massage does not increase circulation.